MicrosoftDocs/learn/learn-pr/azure/review-azure-infrastructure-changes-using-bicep-pull-requests/includes/5-exercise-create-review-merge-pull-request.md

 You've completed the work to add a queue to your website.
-Now, you're ready to merge the changes to your main branch.
+Now, the website development team is ready for you to merge the changes to your main branch.
 In this exercise, you'll create and merge a pull request for your changes.

 During the process, you'll: